tahngarth825/chess/readme.md

 ####Notes
-In Piece valid_moves, I call can_move_to, yet can_move_to relies on units' valid moves In bug, it was happening with white king's moves

-Right now, valid_moves in piece.rb is with check, and moves in step_piece.rb is without check.
-You make a move and then check for being in check, so check for castle validations only in valid moves, not in moves.

-Make sure valid_moves in piece.rb is working! (last two functions)

-game starts with wrong color icons for top?

-Remove debuggers and require byebug

 enable a "q" => quit
 enable "i" => instructions

-Not triggering that rook moved; only that king moved.
 No piece detected in starting position even though cannot land there.

 King cannot move to castle location through 2 steps, but can still through 1 step